Scandal talk clouds French campaign before TV debate

 The president called the document an “obvious fake”, saying that the two Libyans who were supposed to have sent the letter and received it had both denied any involvement.

-Sarkozy will make a last attempt to turn the tide against Hollande when they face off on TV on Wednesday evening for a sole head-to-head debate expected to draw millions of viewers.
+Sarkozy has probably his last chance to turn the tide against Hollande when they face off on television on Wednesday evening for the sole head-to-head debate of the campaign, expected to draw millions of viewers.

-Sarkozy plans a meeting in Paris’s Trocadero square as a rival to traditional union marches to defend workers’ rights that some senior Socialist Party members will attend.
+Both candidates were preparing for May Day celebrations on Tuesday, with Sarkozy planning his own rally on Paris’ Trocadero square as a rival to traditional trade union marches to defend workers’ rights.
 The president said last week his event would showcase “real work” - a term he has since said he regretted.

 “This sort of rhetoric, which divides people, has become unbearable,” Francois Chereque, head of the CFDT union, told Liberation.
 The CFDT has not endorsed a candidate, while the CGT union has urged its members to “vote against Sarkozy”.